-- Develop independent and critical thinking leading towards invention and design innovation - Be creative and experiment, designing and making prototypes that solve real and relevant problems - Learn a wide range of skills and techniques relevant to the making of fashion garments, accessories and textiles products. - Study a range of materials which may include papers and boards, timber, metal, polymers and electronics that will support any potential design solutions you may develop at a later stage. - Look at designers past and present and find inspiration. - Develop organisational and time management skills - Develop ICT skills with the use of specific CAD/CAM programs which are used in the Textile Industry. - Study a course which could lead to a career in Design or Textiles e.g. Architecture, Marketing, Buying, Fashion Design, Interior Design, Project Management (or just because you are interested in the subject).
+- Develop independent and critical thinking leading towards invention and design innovation - Be creative and experiment, designing and making prototypes that solve real and relevant problems - Learn a wide range of skills and techniques relevant to the making of fashion garments, accessories and textiles products. - Study a range of materials which may include papers and boards, timber, metal, polymers and electronics that will support any potential design solutions you may develop at a later stage. - Develop organisational and time management skills - Develop ICT skills with the use of specific CAD/CAM programs which are used in the Textile Industry. - Study a course which could lead to a career in Design or Textiles e.g. Architecture, Marketing, Buying, Fashion Design, Interior Design, Project Management.